darkenphp/docs/contents/routing.md

 description: Define routes and handle requests.
 ---

-# Enable Pages
+# Routing

-Routing is only available if you have `pages`.
-Pages are components that are rendered as full pages using PSR-7 HTTP request and response objects, which can be intercepted by a middleware stack.
-In order to enable routing, your configuration must implement the @(Darken\Config\PagesConfigInterface) which at the same time defines the folder where your pages are located.
+Routing is available if you have a `pages` directory.
+Pages are components rendered as full pages using PSR-7 HTTP request and response objects, which can be intercepted by a middleware stack.
+To enable routing, your configuration must implement the @()Darken\Config\PagesConfigInterface, which also defines the folder where your pages are located.

-## Routing
+## File-Based Routing

-The routing is strongly inpsired by [Astro's Routing](https://docs.astro.build/en/guides/routing/), its also file based.
-Which means you define the routes trough the files in the `pages` folder.
-So if you add a page `hello.php` in the `pages` folder, you can access it via `http://localhost:8009/hello`.
-This also means that you can define nested routes by creating a folder with the same name as the route and adding an `index.php` file in it.
-For example, if you create a folder `about` in the `pages` folder and add an `index.php` file in it, you can access it via `http://localhost:8009/about`.
+Routing in Darken is inspired by [Astro's Routing](https://docs.astro.build/en/guides/routing/).
+It is file-based, meaning you define routes through files in the `pages` folder.
+For example, if you add a page `hello.php` in the `pages` folder, you can access it at `http://localhost:8009/hello`.
+You can also define nested routes by creating a folder with the route name and adding an `index.php` file inside it.
+For example, `pages/about/index.php` is accessible at `http://localhost:8009/about`.

-## Home
+## Home Page

 The `index.php` file in the `pages` folder is the home page.
-So if you add a `index.php` file in the `pages` folder, you can access it via `http://localhost:8009`, which is the home page.
-This also works in nested routes, so if you create a folder `about` in the `pages` folder and add an `index.php` file in it, you can access it via `http://localhost:8009/about`.
+So `pages/index.php` is accessible at `http://localhost:8009`.
+This also works for nested routes, such as `pages/about/index.php` for `http://localhost:8009/about`.

 ## Route Parameters

-The routing system also supports route parameters, those are declared with `[[` and `]]` in the file name.
-For example, if you create a file `hello-[[name]].php` in the `pages` folder, you can access it via `http://localhost:8009/hello-world`.
-This also works with folders, so if you create a folder `about` in the `pages` folder and add a `[[name]].php` file in it, you can access it via `http://localhost:8009/about/darken`.
-Those route paramters can the be retrieve with the @(Darken\Attributes\RouteParam) attribute.
+The routing system supports route parameters, declared with `[[` and `]]` in the file name.
+For example, `hello-[[name]].php` in the `pages` folder is accessible at `http://localhost:8009/hello-world`.
+This also works with folders, so `pages/about/[[name]].php` is accessible at `http://localhost:8009/about/darken`.
+Route parameters can be retrieved with the @()Darken\Attributes\RouteParam attribute.

 ```php
 <?php